 [('KBA13', 116), ('KBA05', 63), ('CJT', 8), ('D19', 8), ('PLZ8', 7), ('LP', 6), ('CAMEO', 3), ('RT', 3), ('VK', 3), ('UMFELD', 2), ('ALTERSKATEGORIE', 1), ('BALLRAUM', 1), ('EWDICHTE', 1), ('GEBAEUDETYP', 1), ('GFK', 1), ('HH', 1), ('INNENSTADT', 1), ('KKK', 1), ('KONSUMNAEHE', 1), ('MOBI', 1), ('ONLINE', 1), ('ORTSGR', 1), ('REGIOTYP', 1), ('RETOURTYP', 1), ('VHN', 1), ('W', 1)]

-In order to get a sense of skewness by prefix, I created a function that generates histograms for each prefix, and Pandas’ skew() function was used to calculate the skew value for each feature.
+To get a sense of skewness by prefix, I created a function that generates histograms for each prefix and Pandas’ skew() function was used to calculate the skew value for each feature.

-- If the skewness is between -1 and 0.5 or between 0.5 and 1, the data are moderately skewed.
+- The data are moderately skewed if the skewness is between -1 and 0.5 or between 0.5 and 1.

-- If the skewness is less than -1 or greater than 1, the data are highly skewed.
+- The data are highly skewed if the skewness is less than -1 or greater than 1.

 Here is an example of the output for the “UMFELD” prefix, which is attached to two features.
 The output shows two histograms with corresponding skew values.

 At this stage of the preprocessing step, we are ready to impute the data after removing sparse features and user rows.
-A few features in this group did not have any descriptions in the provided Excel files.
+A few features in this group had no descriptions in the provided Excel files.
 In these cases, I examined their histograms and identified the features as ordinal or nominal.
-In figure 4, all the features are categorical except one.
+In Figure 4, all the features are categorical except one.
 And most categorical features are ordinal.
 There are a few nominal features, one continuous, and one binary feature.

 After analyzing these features, the imputation procedure involves two main approaches: